 The Department of Physics offers a wide range of activities for the public, families, and school students of all ages.
 Explore the mysteries of space with a visit to the University's observatory, the Astrocampus; find out about nuclear physics using Lego; take part in hands-on workshops; and much more.

-Get involved with careers events, research projects, work experience weeks, residential trips, awards ceremonies, talks, demo lectures and more!
+Get involved with work experience weeks, awards ceremonies, and talks!
 Visit the University observatory, Astrocampus; find out about nuclear physics using Lego; or try experimental work in our undergraduate laboratories.

 Join us for Frontier Physics, Future Technologies to find out about:

 This course is designed for A-level (or equivalent) physics students, but is open to all and would be suitable for keen students at GCSE level and above.
 The course would also be perfect for teachers looking to gain an insight into current research and its applications.

 The course runs from 2 - 20 August with approximately four hours of content each week.
 This includes videos, activities, and the opportunity to discuss ideas with experts in the field.